-Beverly Marchand, an alumna and a uOttawa doctoral candidate in languages and literature, will facilitate these 45-minute online meetings, which will take place on Zoom.
+Beverly Marchand, an alumna and a uOttawa doctoral candidate in literature, will facilitate these 45-minute online meetings, which will take place on Zoom.

 The meetings will feature extracts from pre-recorded video interviews of the authors, along with discussions on the topics covered in the books.

 This online book club is meant to be a friendly forum through which you can ask questions and discuss the selected book with the group, whether you’ve read the book entirely, partially, or not yet.
 Everyone is welcome to join.

 The University of Ottawa Alumni Association is proud to gift a copy of the book to the first 50 alumni to register to each event.

 In this intimate volume, Michel Bastarache reveals details of his youth in Acadia and his multiple professional roles before becoming the first Acadian justice to sit on the Supreme Court of Canada.
 In a letter addressed to his two children who died from an incurable disease, Me.
 Bastarache recounts his constant fight for equality between francophone and anglophone communities.
 He reminisces on his commitment among groups protecting francophones outside Québec, then on his careers as teacher, civil servant, lawyer, and judge.

 In this story he takes the reader backstage to his most important causes and he reveals some of the secrets of the highest court in Canada.
 Me.
 Bastarache weighs in on the controversy surrounding the Inquiry Commission on the process for appointing judges of the Court of Québec, as well as his mediator work for reconciliation and compensation of alleged victims of sexual abuse by ex-priests in New Brunswick.